 When parents have opposite views and simply refuse to change their position, it is important to try to have an “Agreement to Disagree.”
 It is often said that, “You do not need to be disagreeable when you disagree.”
 You can arrive at this good place if you first respect your partner as person, and then understand that reasonable people can have reasonable disagreements.
 It is also helpful to remember that, even though you and your partner disagree, you both are motivated by your love for the child that you share.
 For example, let’s say it’s raining on the day of Junior’s soccer game.
 Mommy wants Junior to stay home from the game because she doesn’t want him to get sick, while Daddy wants Junior to go to the game so that Junior will get “tough” and become a stronger player.
 Even though Mommy and Daddy have completely different views, they are both motivated by their love for Junior.
 If Mommy and Daddy have a base level of mutual respect for each other as people, and then they remind each other that they feel how they do because they love Junior, then it will be much easier to have this disagreement without being disagreeable (or disrespectful), and then one of the two would be more willing to “give in” on this particular issue (so that everyone wins).

-___ “Disagree, but Discuss/Resolve it (1) later, when your child is NOT present and (2) without holding onto resentment”
+___ “Disagree, but Discuss/Resolve it (1) later when your child is NOT present, and (2) without holding onto resentment”

 This is like a “first-come, first-served” rule for parents.
-When Mommy engages Junior about a particular behavior, Daddy may disagree, but Daddy’s has arrived too late and needs let Mommy finish without challenging her authority.
+When Mommy engages Junior about a particular behavior, Daddy may disagree, but Daddy has arrived too late and needs to let Mommy finish without challenging her authority.
 Again, as with “Agree to Disagree,” this option requires that the PAIRents first have respect for each other as people, and then remember that both parents are motivated by love for their child.
 The disagreement should indeed be discussed, but it is important to discuss it after the incident is over, when Junior is not present.
-Waiting a little while to have the discussion minimizes the chance of having intense negative emotion contaminate the conversation, and it also eliminates the possibility of Junior witnessing one of his parents undermine the authority of the other.
+Waiting a little while to have the discussion minimizes the chance of having intense negative emotions contaminate the conversation, and it also eliminates the possibility of Junior witnessing one of his parents undermine the authority of the other.

 ___ “The Road to Resentment: Disagree, argue in front of Junior, and hold onto negativity”